A Foodcentric Life

 • Mayonnaise - Use a good-quality thick mayo as the base, egg-free if needed.

-• Dijon mustard - Smooth, sharp, and classic; this is the main flavor driver and my go-to for a refined mustard aioli.
-See mustard options below.
+• Dijon mustard - Smooth, sharp, and classic; this is the main flavor driver and my go-to for a refined Dijonnaise.
+See mustard options below. for fun.

 • Whole grain mustard - Adds texture and little pops of mustard seed for a more rustic, interesting bite.

-• Garlic - Fresh garlic gives the aioli backbone.
+• Garlic - Fresh garlic gives Dijonnaise backbone (skip it if sensitive).

 • Lemon juice - A little brightens and balances the richness.